Many smaller companies that provide creative services struggle daily to manage their capacity and overhead.

 The human capacity that a firm employs is an asset as well as a detriment to doing business.
-Having a solid and talented team in place allows a business to grow, to develop core skills, to provide consistently high-quality services to its clients.
-But that same base of employees also represents expense in the form of overhead: salaries and benefits as well as capital expenditure in the form of computers, software, telephones, desks and chairs for each worker.
+Having a solid and talented team allows a business to grow, develop core skills, and provide consistently high-quality services to its clients.
+But that same base of employees also represents expense in the form of overhead: salaries and benefits, as well as capital expenditure in the form of computers, software, telephones, desks, and chairs for each worker.
 Plus, best practices for office space requires around 200 square feet of rentable space for every person on your team.
 The trick is to find the right equilibrium for your company and to leverage HR automation when possible.

-Creative service companies are well versed in hiring freelancers when the workload requires and many outsource work to specific vendors and contractors, particularly those whose expertise is not core to the services offered.
+Creative service companies are well-versed in hiring freelancers when the workload requires.
+Many outsource work to specific vendors and contractors, particularly those whose expertise is not core to the services offered.
 But hiring freelancers can be challenging for many reasons, chief among them finding workers with the requisite talent and skills.
-There are tons of great freelance designers out there, but your business may be in a place where they are scarce.
-There are also wonderful freelance software developers, but they too can be tough to identify and demand for their services is great; the very nature of freelance hiring means that the best of these workers may not always be available when you need them.
-For just this reason many companies maintain a rolodex (remember those?) full of go-to freelancers, but even that is no guarantee that you will have the right person available for the job when you need them.
+There are tons of great freelance designers, but your business may be in a place where they are scarce.
+There are also wonderful freelance software developers, but they, too, can be tough to identify, and the demand for their services is great; the very nature of freelance hiring means that the best of these workers may not always be available when you need them.
+For this reason, many companies maintain a Rolodex (remember those?) full of go-to freelancers.
+Still, even that is no guarantee that you will have the right person available for the job when needed.

-My model for a small creative-services company would look like this: an employee base and overhead costs that are equal to what the firm would expect to bill in the slowest month of the year.
+My model for a small creative services company would look like this: an employee base and overhead costs equal to what the firm would expect to bill in the year’s slowest month.
 So if the company is hitting that $30,000 per month revenue number we used above, they would have that base of 5 full-time workers and an office that is right-sized for the core team.
-With these elements in place, the firm could expect to break even or reach modest profitability even in the sluggish months.
-And during the busy times capacity could be ramped up and profits maximized, by leveraging an on-demand workforce of qualified and tested freelancers and contractors to service their clients efficiently and effectively.
+With these elements, the firm could expect to break even or reach modest profitability in the sluggish months.
+And during busy times, capacity could be ramped up and profits maximized by leveraging an on-demand workforce of qualified and tested freelancers and contractors to service their clients efficiently and effectively.

-There are many best-practices defined across industries for identifying, recruiting, and managing freelance workforces and there are resources available to help companies do so.
+There are many best practices defined across industries for identifying, recruiting, and managing freelance workforces and there are resources available to help companies do so.
 In a subsequent post, I’ll discuss some of these and how creative-service companies can leverage and benefit from them.
-For now, take the time to analyze your own company’s skill-sets, capacity, overhead, and client challenges.
+Take the time to analyze your own company’s skill sets, capacity, overhead, and client challenges.
 You may be surprised at some of the inefficiencies you identify.

 Photo: Arnold Reinhold, Wikipedia